fyrworx4/astro-paper/src/pages/about.md

 title: "About"
 ---

 Hi!
-I'm currently a Red Team Consultant at CrowdStrike.
+I do work as a red team consultant.
 Outside work, I enjoy going to the gym, finding the best boba spots, snowboarding, playing pickleball, and sometimes taking my motorcycle out for a spin.

 My journey began with Cisco and CompTIA courses at a local community college in the summer of 2017.
 I've obtained certs like CySA+ and CCNA Security and made my way into Cal Poly Pomona's CCDC team.